bgayman/FlipBook/README.md

 - Open Xcode
 - Click File -> Swift Packages -> Add Package Dependency
-- In modal that says "Choose Package Repository" paste https://github.com/bgayman/FlipBook.git
+- In modal that says "Choose Package Repository" paste https://github.com/bgayman/FlipBook.git and press return
+- Select version range you desire (default selection works well)
 - Xcode will add the package to your project
 - Any file where you want to use FlipBook add `import FlipBook`